 The expertise of TSE in international business combined with Finnish global competitiveness in technological innovation provides unique conditions that make this Programme an unparalleled experience, enabling students to think in new and constructive ways.

 Turku School of Economics employs a variety of teaching methods that are carefully combined to give students the opportunity to learn effectively.
-In addition to interactive lectures, case studies, problem-solving exercises, and e-learning models complement traditional learning methods.
+In addition to interactive lectures, case studies, problem-solving exercises and e-learning models complement traditional learning methods.

-This combination allows for the integration of theoretical insights into the real-life aspects of the business.
+This combination allows for the integration of theoretical insights into the real-life aspects of business.
 The graduates of the Master’s Degree Programme in Global Innovation Management acquire knowledge, accumulate experience and develop important personal skills.

-Master's thesis & topics
+Master's Thesis & Topics

 At its best, a Master’s thesis is a productive and advanced study in the problematics of a specific subject.
 The process involves a set number of compulsory seminar group meetings since a fundamental part of the learning process is the oral presentation of one’s own work and the ability to discuss the works of others.